 Chia protein vs whey protein

-Whey protein is the golden standard in fitness industry.
+Whey protein is the golden standard in the fitness industry.
 It’s the cheapest source of protein.
-Just 1 scoop contains about 24g of protein and only 130 calories.
-On the other hand, even eating 100g of chia seeds won’t provide more than 20g of protein.
+Just 1 scoop contains about 24 grams of protein and only 130 calories.
+Chia seeds contain only a small fraction of the protein content found in whey protein.

 |chia seeds |